Lab members

 Postdoctoral fellow

-I am currently a Researcher in the Quattrocolo Group.
+I am currently a Postdoctoral fellow in the Quattrocolo group.

 Ingvild Lynneberg Glærum